Nordstrom/prometheusRuleLoader/README.md

 Parameters
 ==========

-*  -annotation - Used to customize the annotation label you'd like the rule loader to look like on your configmaps.
+*  `-annotation` - Used to customize the annotation label you'd like the rule loader to look like on your configmaps.
-*  -rulespath - The location you would like your rules to be written to.
+*  `-rulespath` - The location you would like your rules to be written to.
 Should correspond to a rule_files path in your prometheus config.
 *  `-endpoint` - Endpoint to make a bodyless POST request to (Prometheus uses /-/reload)

 All of these parameters will by default use the following envriomental variables:

-* cmrules defaults to '`CM_RULES_LOCATION`'
 * annotation defaults to 'CONFIG_MAP_ANNOTATION'
 * rulespath defaults to 'RULES_LOCATION'
 * endpoint defaults to 'PROMETHEUS_RELOAD_ENDPOINT'